joshsharp/braid/src/braid/notes.md

 [ ] Linking (Do functions mentioned exist?
 Do modules?)
 [ ] Listing and generating of required concretely-typed generic functions Then generating source
-  [ ] Generate concrete types etc (monomorphise)
+  [ ] Functions need to be literals if defined inside a function (use State to change compilation behaviour) [ ] Generate concrete types etc (monomorphise)

 [ ] 'Module' rule
 [X] Compile `let = if` rule specially - this means if expr branches need to be unified